Lamborghini: Models in production

 Intending to double its sales volume by 2019, Lamborghini also added an SUV named Urus in its line-up which is powered by a twin-turbo V8 engine and utilizes a front engine, all-wheel drive layout.

 Marine engines

 Motori Marini Lamborghini produces a large V12 marine engine block for use in World Offshore Series Class 1 powerboats.
 A Lamborghini branded marine engine displaces approximately 8171 cc and outputs approximately 940 hp.

+In 1968, company founder Ferruccio Lamborghini commissioned a Riva Aquarama speedboat powered by a pair of V12 engines from the Lamborghini 350 GT.

 Lamborghini motorcycle

 In the mid-1980s, Lamborghini produced a limited-production run of a 1,000 cc sports motorcycle.
 UK weekly newspaper Motor Cycle News reported in 1994—when featuring an example available through an Essex motorcycle retailer—that 24 examples were produced with a Lamborghini alloy frame having adjustable steering head angle, Kawasaki GPz1000RX engine/transmission unit, Ceriani front forks and Marvic wheels.
 The bodywork was plastic and fully integrated with front fairing merged into fuel tank and seat cover ending in a rear tail-fairing.
 The motorcycles were designed by Lamborghini stylists and produced by French business Boxer Bikes.